Skip to content

 poly init --region <region> --account_id <account_id> --project_id <project_id>

-This creates the local project structure and writes the metadata needed to connect the folder to Agent Studio.
+This creates the project directory at {account_id}/{project_id} inside your current working directory, pulls the current configuration, and writes the metadata needed to connect the folder to Agent Studio.
+Change into the project directory before running any further commands.

 poly pull